Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/starting-and-stopping-measurements.md

 *Notes*:

 * <span style="letter-spacing: 0.0px;">It is advisable to check the microscope state right after a start measurement command has been successfully initiated, and returned true.
 If it shows "Working" state, the measurement is running properly.</span>
-* You can check the state of the microscope hardware with the  getMicroscopeState()(API2-A-1448161787) command, whether it is running properly or not, and in the latter case, the cause of the error.
+* You can check the state of the microscope hardware with the  getMicroscopeState() ([Get microscope state](get-microscope-state.md)) command, whether it is running properly or not, and in the latter case, the cause of the error.